OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/om_command.rst

 Post-setup Commands
 -------------------

-The following commands all run immediately after a Problem's final_setup function.
-After they complete, the program will exit, rather than continuing to the end of the user's run script.
+The following commands all register a function that will run at the end of a Problem's final_setup function.
+After the registered function completes, the program will exit, rather than continuing to the end of the user's run script.
 This makes it convenient to view or check the configuration of a model in any run script without having to wait around for the entire script to run.

 om view_model